Skip to Main Content

 The Landing at Leidesdorff is a prime example of the Downtown SF Partnership's (DSFP) tactical urbanism in action.
 Located at the intersection of Leidesdorff Street and Commercial Street—a location rich with nautical history dating back to when the water reached Montgomery Street—this site was previously an underutilized, yet prime location within the Financial District.

-In response to changing work patterns, DSFP led a shared vision in collaboration with SITELAB urban studio and the Office of Economic Workforce Development (OEWD) to launch Landing at Leidesdorff.
+In response to changing work patterns, DSFP led a shared vision in collaboration with SITELAB urban studio and the SF Office of Economic Workforce Development (OEWD) to launch Landing at Leidesdorff.
 This project is the first deliverable of DSFP’s Public Realm Action Plan (PRAP), a comprehensive framework released in 2022 that utilizes urban design as a means of driving economic recovery.

 Before Before